tbright17/kaldi-dnn-ali-gop/README.md

 # kaldi-gop
 Computes GOP (Goodness of Pronunciation) and do forced alignment bases on Kaldi with nnet3 support.
+The acoustic model is trained using librispeech database (960 hours data) with the scripts under kaldi/egs/librispeech.

 ## How to build
 1. Download [Kaldi](http://www.kaldi-asr.org).